vPeteWalker/CSU/failure/cvm/cvm.rst

 There are two example scenarios you can run to demonstrate the cluster resiliency during this event:

    - BASIC: Create two VMs, one on the host that is running the CVM you are shutting down, one on a host that will remain untouched.
 Begin a continuous ping between these VMs prior to issuing the shutdown command via SSH, and observe that there are no lost pings.
-Creating VMs is outlined in :ref:`vmmanage`

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
-Setup of X-Ray is outlined in :ref:`xray`.
-Instructions for running the OLTP Simulator can be found in :ref:`xray3`.

 .. note::

    If you choose to run X-Ray on the same cluster you are performing failures on, it is recommended to avoid simulating the CVM failure on the same host that is running X-Ray.